Suhafatima1234/Helmet-detection-system-with-number-plate-recognition/README.md

 This is the link of yolo congif file , make sure to put it in the main logic folder: https://drive.google.com/file/d/1jzeFeoKYKxzDXY2CSn_EVCjuf49HwyoY/view?usp=sharing

+You may need to make changes in the paths present in code.
+Make sure the subfolders "User_Interface", "proj2" and "helmet_detect" is under the same parent folder.